-As Ijon Tichy finds in Stanisław Lem's Observation on the Spot, most people who've tried immortality in a seemingly "everything-is-possible" society of Lusania, didn't really like it.
+Observation on the Spot: As Ijon Tichy finds, most people who've tried immortality in a seemingly "everything-is-possible" society of Lusania, didn't really like it.
 It seems that mortals' psychology (the guys in question are aliens, but surprisingly humanlike psychologically) is simply ill-suited to immortality.
 There are just six immortals who finally learned to cope and hasn't ended it all in different ingenious ways, and all of them don't like to talk about it.

-In an another Ijon Tichy story, he meets with an inventor who created an immortal soul.
+Ijon Tichy meets with an inventor who created an immortal soul.
 However, for that, the body has to be destroyed, and the soul is kept in a box, without any external stimuli.
 Tichy realizes that this is a fate worse than death.
 He tells to the inventor that people don't want immortality; they just want to live.

-And in yet another one, "The Twenty-first Voyage" from The Star Diaries all of the people turned immortal by advanced technique were driven to suicide by the immense machinery that encircled them all the time.
+In "The Twenty-first Voyage" from The Star Diaries, all of the people turned immortal by advanced technique were driven to suicide by the immense machinery that encircled them all the time.
 As to the example from Observations on the Spot the rub lies in the fact that the nanomachines, as they gradually replace the living tissues of the immortalized, cause biological cells to eventually die out, making the subject became something that's no longer a living organism.